-- Be aware that guidance can change, and restrictions may be reintroduced - The most up to date guidance can be found on the SVA website, Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport. - All activity planned and delivered should be consistent with the Scottish Government guidance regarding health, travel, physical distancing, and hygiene at all times. - Consult the Scottish Governing Body guidance for the relevant sport or activity being delivered.
+- Be aware that guidance can change, and restrictions may be reintroduced - The most up to date guidance can be found in our Playing it Safe - Protection Levels Framework., Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport. - All activity planned and delivered should be consistent with the Scottish Government guidance regarding health, travel, physical distancing, and hygiene at all times. - Consult the Scottish Governing Body guidance for the relevant sport or activity being delivered.
 This can be found on the sportscotland website.